|

 before graduation.
 In 1885, he took several college preparatory

-classes at Central High School in Dayton, Ohio with ambitions of going
+classes at Central High School in Dayton, OH with ambitions of going

 to Yale University, but he never attended college.
 Instead, he stayed